Blog post

 May 6, 2024

-I recently booked myself onto an activity break with Gressoney Adventures in Italy.
+I recently booked myself onto an activity holiday in Italy.
 The list of activities available included Via Ferrata.
 I had a vague idea of what was involved having seen a few posts on social media – I got the impression it was easier than climbing but more extreme than hiking.
 I signed up to find out for myself – what exactly is Via Ferrata?

 What is Via Ferrata?